 The Cathedral of Christ the SaviorOne of the most imposing and controversial buildings in Russia, the resurrected Cathedral of Christ the Savior has had a short but turbulent history.
 It was singled out by the Soviet government for destruction in 1931 and resurrected in 2000.
 The interior decoration is breathtaking, the cathedral being adorned with elaborate frescoes which extend over the entire surface of the walls.

 Day 1: Welcome to MoscowWelcome to Moscow.
-On your arrival, Fremad Russia will meet you at the airport and transfer you to your hotel.
+On your arrival, Fremad Russia will transfer you to your hotel.
 Take some rest and prepare for an exciting sightseeing tour of Moscow tomorrow!

 Day 2: Novodevichy ConventEnjoy a fascinating half-day sightseeing tour around the Russian capital and have a guided visit to the Novodevichy Convent (New Maiden Convent).
 In the afternoon, have a nice stroll along Moscow's streets.